SophieBosio/vinyl/README.md

 ## Screenshot
 ![Screenshot](screenshot.png)

-The font used in the above screenshot, is JetBrainsMono.
+The font used in the above screenshot is JetBrainsMono.